adamhadani/solr-templating/README.md

 ## A set of utility scripts for templating solr configurations and working with multi-instance solr installations

-solrnode-utils encompasses a few Python and shell scripts that allow you to create templates of solr-backed search node bundles, and reuse those templates to create any number of instantiations of these templates.
+solrnode-utils encompasses a few Python and shell scripts that allow you to create templates of solr-backed search services, package & deploy these templates, and use them to create any number of runnable instances.

 ## Example Usage